NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Natalia Kononenko

 Natalia Kononenko's research project investigated a role of endocytic trafficking in neurotrophin signalling and neurodegeneration.
-In 2016 Dr. Kononenko moved to the Cluster of Excellence CECAD at the University of Cologne to head a junior research group.
-Since 2020 she has held a W2 professorship for cellular and molecular physiology at the University Hospital Cologne.
+Since 2016, Dr. Kononenko has been a principal investigator of the project "Cellular and molecular mechanisms of neurodegeneration” at the Cluster of Excellence CECAD at the University of Cologne.
+Since 2020, she has also held a W2 professorship for cellular and molecular physiology at the University Hospital Cologne.

 Nevena Milenkovic Zujko